stone1549/product-service/README.md

 # product-service
-Simplified example service for managing products, written in Go.
+Example REST service for managing products, written in Go using Chi.